Stevecmd/Cruddur-social/journal/week0.md

 - To create the alarm, use the [aws cloudwatch put-metric-alarm](https://docs.aws.amazon.com/cli/latest/reference/cloudwatch/put-metric-alarm.html) command.
 - [Create an Alarm via AWS CLI](https://aws.amazon.com/premiumsupport/knowledge-center/cloudwatch-estimatedcharges-alarm/)
 - We need to update the configuration json script with the TopicARN we generated earlier
-- We are just a json file because --metrics is is required for expressions and so its easier to use a JSON file.
+- We are just a json file because --metrics is required for expressions and so its easier to use a JSON file.

-1. Prepare the `aws/json/alarm-config.json` and insert the following code and also edit the `ACCOUNT_ID` to match your `aws account id`:
+1. Prepare the `aws/json/alarm_config.json` and insert the following code and also edit the `ACCOUNT_ID` to match your `aws account id`:

 ```sh
 {